Interactive Face Video Coding: A Generative Compression Framework: Methodology

-To realize the high compression efficiency for these compact facial semantics $\delta_{com}$, we employ a context-based entropy coding scheme.
-To be specific, these compact facial semantics $\delta_{com}$ characterized from talking face frames are first inter-predicted to remove redundancy, which is given by,

-where $ \hat{\delta}_{com}^{I_{l-1}}$ denotes the reconstructed facial semantics for the $\left ( l-1 \right )^{th}$ frame, and $\delta_{com}^{I_{l}}$ represents the original facial semantics for the $ l^{th}$ frame.
-Moreover, $\delta_{com}^{\hat{K}}$ denotes the face semantics extracted from the VVC reconstructed key-reference frame $\hat{K}$.
-Afterwards, these inter-predicted residuals $\mathcal{R}{es}_{I_{l}}$ are quantized and further transformed into binary codes based on the principle of zero-order exponential-Golomb algorithm~\cite{TEUHOLA1978308}.
-Finally, the context-based arithmetic coding model is utilized, generating the final bitstream.
-In particular, we choose the Prediction by Partial Matching algorithm (PPM)~\cite{1096090} as the context model, improving the coding efficiency for semantic residuals coding.
+It should be mentioned that the extraction of compact facial semantics both exists at the encoder and decoder sides, where the encoder needs to process all frames and the decoder only extracts the reconstructed key-reference frame.
+When the extraction of facial semantics (i.e., $\mathcal{\delta}_{com}^{\hat{K}}$ and $ \mathcal{\delta}_{com}^{I_{l}}$) finished at the encoder side, a context-based entropy coding scheme is further employed to realize the high compression efficiency for these semantics.
+To be specific, they are first inter-predicted between the current and reconstructed frames to remove redundancy.
+Afterwards, these inter-predicted difference are quantized and further transformed into binary codes based on the principle of zero-order exponential-Golomb algorithm~\cite{TEUHOLA1978308}.
+Finally, the context-based arithmetic coding model~\cite{1096090} is utilized to generate the final bitstream.